nikitavoloboev/data/math/math.md

 [Lean](logic/automated-theorem-proving/lean.md), [Univalent foundations](http://en.wikipedia.org/wiki/Univalent_foundations) and [Type Theory](type-theory/type-theory.md) are interesting.
 And [3Blue1Brown](https://www.youtube.com/channel/UCYO_jab_esuFRV4b17AJtAw) has incredible explanations for various math topics.

+[So you want to study mathematics](https://www.susanrigetti.com/math) is a great intro.

 ## Notes

 - Math can be learned, it's just a bit silly to dive into a homotopy type theory book and expect to get a firm grasp of things.
 It's like picking up a Chinese news paper and expecting to get an idea of what its content is about.